How do interest rates affect inflation?

 Numerous factors can contribute to inflation, with some leading to sharper rises than others.
 Potential causes of inflation might be:

-• An increase in disposable income – More spending power, through cheaper borrowing, can lead to increased demand on products or services, resulting in shortages or supply difficulties, which can mean a rise in prices.
+• More spending power, through cheaper borrowing, can lead to increased demand on products or services, resulting in shortages or supply difficulties, which can mean a rise in prices.

-• Increase in production costs – A rise in the cost of raw materials used in the manufacture of goods can see those costs passed along the line, onto customers.
+• A rise in the cost of raw materials used in the manufacture of goods can see those costs passed along the line, onto customers.
+One measure used by the Bank of England to combat high inflation is the adjustment of interest rates.

 How does the Bank of England tackle inflation?